japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStoreCoordinatorRef.md

 `forExecutor`...FIXME

-NOTE: `forExecutor` is used exclusively when `StateStore` helper object is requested for the <<spark-sql-streaming-StateStore.adoc#coordinatorRef, RPC endpoint reference to StateStoreCoordinator for Executors>>.
+NOTE: `forExecutor` is used exclusively when `StateStore` helper object is requested for the <<spark-sql-streaming-StateStore.md#coordinatorRef, RPC endpoint reference to StateStoreCoordinator for Executors>>.